 On a Yearly Basis

 7. Awards Ceremony

+The awards ceremony is one of the best volunteer recognition ideas a nonprofit can implement.
 Here’s the best part about an awards ceremony – it doesn’t have to be a competition.
 Rather, create superlatives for all volunteers and award them individually based on their role within the organization.
 You’ll be the cool nonprofit that pays attention to each volunteer’s strengths, which in turn makes volunteers feel that their efforts are valued.
 Consider awarding past volunteers as well–the recognition may convince them to come back and volunteer again.
 And keep in mind: happy volunteers = consistent volunteers.

 8. Group Outings